jakemmarsh/playback-queue/README.md

-# node-song-queue
+# playback-queue
-A node module for creating and operating on a song queue.
+A node module for creating and operating on a playback queue.
 Includes history, shuffling, and repeating.